jdnier/rexlib/README.rst

 Example 2
 ~~~~~~~~~

-Here's a simple extraction problem lifted from an entry (Jan.
-23, 2005) in `Uche Ogbuji's O'Reilly weblog`_:
+Here's a simple extraction problem lifted from an entry in `Uche Ogbuji's O'Reilly weblog`_:

     The idea is simply to print all verses containing the word 'begat' [in] `Jon Bosak's Old Testament in XML`_, a 3.3MB document.
 A quick note on the characteristics of the file: it contains 23145 v elements containing each Bible verse and only text: no child elements.
 The v elements and their content represent about 3.2 of the file's total 3.3MB.